-Taiwanese prosecutors search Intel executive Wen-jen Lo's homes days after TSMC alleged he leaked sensitive info, suggesting Taiwan is deepening its probe (Bloomberg)
+Taiwanese prosecutors search Intel executive Wei-Jen Lo's homes days after TSMC alleged he leaked sensitive info, suggesting Taiwan is deepening its probe (Bloomberg)

 TechmemeThursday, November 27, 2025 at 11:10:05 AM

-Taiwanese prosecutors search Intel executive Wen-jen Lo's homes days after TSMC alleged he leaked sensitive info, suggesting Taiwan is deepening its probe (Bloomberg)
+Taiwanese prosecutors search Intel executive Wei-Jen Lo's homes days after TSMC alleged he leaked sensitive info, suggesting Taiwan is deepening its probe (Bloomberg)

-• Taiwanese prosecutors have conducted searches at the homes of Wen-jen Lo, a former executive at Taiwan Semiconductor Manufacturing Co.
-(TSMC), following allegations that he leaked sensitive information to Intel.
-This investigation suggests an intensification of scrutiny regarding trade secrets within Taiwan's semiconductor industry.
+• Taiwanese prosecutors have conducted searches at the homes of Wei-Jen Lo, a former executive of Taiwan Semiconductor Manufacturing Co.
+(TSMC), following allegations from TSMC that he leaked sensitive information to Intel Corp.
+This action indicates a significant escalation in Taiwan's investigation into the matter.

 — via World Pulse Now AI Editorial System